isc-projects/stork/doc/user/install.rst

 #. using a server token

-In the first case, an agent generates a token and passes it to the server requesting registration.
+In the first case, an agent generates a token and passes it to the server when requesting registration.
 The server associates the token with the particular agent.
 A Stork super administrator must approve the registration request in the web UI, ensuring that the token displayed in the UI matches the agent's token in the logs.
 The Stork agent is typically installed from the Cloudsmith repository